 Awards are contingent upon the recipient's ongoing employment in a qualifying public interest job during the annual period for which the LRAP funds are awarded.

-The application window for the 2019 LRAP award year is August 19, 2019 - October 4, 2019.
+The application window for the 2020 LRAP award year is August 19, 2019 - October 4, 2019.
 This year's application process is entirely online.
-Your application must be completed and submitted by 11:59 pm on October 5, 2018.
+Your application must be completed and submitted by 11:59 pm on October 4, 2019.
 Please make sure to consult the FAQs before you complete and submit your application.

 Colorado Law keeps all information, including tax returns, strictly confidential and uses data only for determining income and financial eligibility.